Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Brains.md

 `BrainInfo` objects.
 The  dictionary contains a `BrainInfo` object for each Brain in the `Broadcast Hub`.

-Just like with an Learning Brain, the `BrainInfo` object contains the fields for `visual_observations`, `vector_observations`,  `text_observations`, `memories`,`rewards`, `local_done`, `max_reached`, `agents` and `previous_actions`.
+Just like with a Learning Brain, the `BrainInfo` object contains the fields for `visual_observations`, `vector_observations`,  `text_observations`, `memories`,`rewards`, `local_done`, `max_reached`, `agents` and `previous_actions`.
 Note that `previous_actions` corresponds to the actions that